 If after attending the first lessons, you wish to drop out, then the course fees will be refunded minus the cost of the first lesson.
 There will be no refund for withdrawals after the second lesson.

 Yes.
-We plan to run Easter Revision courses, the content and timetable for these will be complied following feedback from the half term courses.
+We plan to run Revision courses during February Half Term and the Easter Holidays, the content and timetable for these will be complied following feedback from the Autumn courses.

 No, the joy of teaching online, is that you can be anywhere in the UK, or the world, to access the lessons.
 As long as you have a good internet connection and a suitable laptop / tablet you can access the lessons and course material from anywhere